evallesp/evallesp.github.io/src/content/blog/ai-ansible-molecule.md

 * Render a jinja2 template based on the output of the python script a prompt for each role.

 ### Output
-We've run the create ansible role without any molecule test.
-The MD file created:
+After running the ansible role against virtualbmc role we get the following MD file containing the LLM prompt:
 `````````markdown
 # Ansible Role Test Coverage Analysis for 'virtualbmc'